ifb-servicesNA/xsa-db-organisations/README.md

 | GetEntities |proc| for demonstration of calling a get procedure in the parent module|

 This micro db module will later be consumed by the companies module.

+Since this is a totally standalone db module, this can have a independant application lifecycle of it's own.
+All deployments should be patch incremented, so that the parent module can keep using older versions, in case of a backwards incomaptible change in this child module.